lucywang000/clj-statecharts/docs/content/docs/identifying-states.md

 * A keyword `:foo` is short for `[:foo]`
 * If the first element of the vector of keywords is special keyword `:.`, it represents a child state of the current state.
-* A `nil` target represents a internal self-transition
+* A `nil` target represents an internal self-transition

 Some examples: